Root Canal Baltimore, MD

 Can I eat after a root canal?

-After root canal therapy, good care is vital for a smooth recovery.
-After a root canal, we suggest you focus on a specific diet to aid healing.
-You will need to wait until the anesthesia has worn off before eating.
+After root canal therapy, good care is important for a smooth recovery.
+We suggest you focus on a specific diet to help you heal after treatment.
+You’ll need to wait until the anesthesia has worn off before eating.
 Eating when your mouth is numb can cause you to bite your cheek or tongue.

-Initially, you should stick to soft foods to minimize irritation to the treated area.
-Please avoid hard or Crunchy Foods as they can cause discomfort and may damage the tooth.
+You should stick to soft foods at first to minimize irritation to the treated area.
+Please avoid hard or crunchy foods, as they can cause discomfort and may damage your teeth.
 Also, foods that stick to your teeth can complicate the healing process, so you should avoid them as well.

 How can I prevent needing a root canal?

 Preventive care is key to maintaining oral health.
 Taking care of your teeth will help you avoid the need for a root canal.
 The main thing you can do is practice good oral hygiene.
-Visit your dentist every six months for cleanings and examinations.
-Maintain a good oral hygiene routine to prevent decay.
-Reducing sugar intake can help minimize the risk of cavities.
+You can also visit our dentist every six months for cleanings and examinations.
+We also recommend that you reduce your sugar intake to minimize the risk of cavities.

 Will my insurance cover a root canal?